AnuBitux/Dice2Seed/README.md

 # Dice2Seed

+## This version of the tool has been edited to work in the AnuBitux operating system.
+To use it in other environments, refer to the [main branch](https://github.com/ASeriousMister/Dice2Seed)

 This tool creates BIP39 mnemonic seeds from entropy obtained rolling a dice a lot of times.
 To see how it works, you can also refer to this [tutorial](https://anubitux.org/how-to-generate-a-mnemonic-seed-with-anubitux-and-a-dice/).